-Credit card users who notice fraudulent activity on their balance statements should immediately contact the company issuing the charge to dispute it.
+The Federal Trade Commission advises credit card users who notice fraudulent activity on their balance statements to immediately contact the card issuer to report that the charge was fraudulent and ask to have the transaction reversed and any payments returned.
 Most credit cards include clauses in their terms indicating that the customer is not responsible for any charges made to the account that the cardholder did not authorize.

 There are multiple ways that cardholders can protect themselves against future fraud.
 For one, they should review their credit reports to identify any areas of potential fraud.
 If users notice an unauthorized item on their credit report, they should contact each of the three main credit reporting bureaus individually to dispute and remove each fraudulent transaction.